dmurfet/deeplinearlogic/README.md

 - **Various**
     - Implement initial and terminal symbols in the input sequence
     - Train on `N = 20` and test on `N > 20` length sequences
+    - From binary sequences to sequences from a general alphabet
+    - At the moment the output sequence has to be the same length as the input sequence
+- **Engineering**
+    - Set up more copies of the Tesla EC2 instance

 ## Setting up TensorFlow on AWS